 - a) Mixtures of components that are compatible at all concentrations, pressures and temperatures that can be encountered gas mixing instructions can be formulated and approved. - b) Mixtures of potentially incompatible components, where the component compatibility data or evidence is available at conditions different to those to be encountered during mixing.
 In such cases, the data or evidence shall be interpreted and safety margins applied according to the producer's own published in-house rules.
 These rules shall be observed for the mixing instruction to be approved. - c) Mixtures of potentially incompatible components where the component compatibility data or evidence is not available or shows non-compatibility.
-In such cases the gas mixing instruction cannot be prepared without further thorough investigation and approval.
+In such cases the mixtures should not be prepared without first determining that the mixture is safe.
 The policy for dealing with such cases should be defined in an internal company procedure.